yingweiwo

 Additional Infomation

-Alvespimycin Hydrochloride is the hydrochloride salt of alvespimycin, an analogue of the antineoplastic benzoquinone antibiotic geldanamycin.
-Alvespimycin binds to HSP90, a chaperone protein that aids in the assembly, maturation and folding of proteins.
-Subsequently, the function of Hsp90 is inhibited, leading to the degradation and depletion of its client proteins such as kinases and transcription factors involved with cell cycle regulation and signal transduction.
+Avesmycin hydrochloride is the hydrochloride salt of avesmycin, which is an analog of the antitumor benzoquinone antibiotic geldmycin.
+Avesmycin binds to HSP90, a molecular chaperone protein that helps in the assembly, maturation and folding of proteins.
+Subsequently, the function of Hsp90 is inhibited, leading to the degradation and depletion of its substrate proteins, such as kinases and transcription factors involved in cell cycle regulation and signal transduction.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.